Design Heuristic for Parallel Many Server Systems under FCFS-ALIS: Examples of Designs and Simulation Results

 \section{Examples of Designs and Simulation Results}

 In this section we describe three examples, for each of which we have prepared several designs, under several modes of operation, and assuming Poisson arrivals using a range of values for $\lambda$.
+We have restricted the examples to Poisson arrivals to keep the presentation manageable and also because experiments confirm that the same conclusions remain valid for general renewal streams.
 We have then performed extensive simulation runs on each of these designs.
 Our purpose in this section is threefold: \begin{itemize} \item[(i)] Illustrate the implementation of the algorithms; \item[(ii)] Examine the validity of the matching rates conjecture; \item[(iii)] Evaluate the efficacy of our designs. \end{itemize}

 The first example system has 3 customer types and 3 server types with an almost complete bipartite compatibility graph.
 We have designed operation of this system with complete resource pooling, in ED, QD and QED mode.
 The purpose of this example is to assess pooled service designs.
+This example is important, because it is for this system topology that Foss and Chernova \cite{foss-chernova:98} have shown that calculation of exact matching rates depends of the full shape of processing time distributions and is intractable.

 The second example has 5 customer types and 5 server types with a Hamiltonian bipartite compatibility graph.
 This example is used to assess differentiated service, with the customer types divided into high, standard and low priority customers.
+Matching rates for the decomposed system are easy to obtain.
+What we show however is that the system achieves the desired graded service specifications under FCFS-ALIS.

 The third example has 6 customer types and 6 server types with a symmetric compatibility graph that has degree 3 for all nodes.
 The purpose of considering this example is to examine validity of the matching conjecture in a complex graph.

 The designs depend on the service rates for each link, but not on the actual distributions of service times.
 To examine the validity of the matching conjecture and to assess the efficacy of the designs, we have chosen to simulate service time distributions which are very different, including uniform in a finite range, exponential and Pareto.